aclist/dztui/CONTRIBUTING.md

 3. Contribute features and fixes to the codebase
 4. Contribute documentation to the project

+Before making any contribution, please read the `CODE_OF_CONDUCT.md` and act accordingly.

 ## How to report

 Reproduce the bug that you found.
 Navigate to the issue tracker on github: